 Boom!
 Neuroendocrine Cancer in 2010.
 The health insurance was suddenly extremely useful as I was able to get all my hospital ‘in-patient’ stuff in nice en-suite rooms.
 I’m not saying I had an easy time but the surroundings and resources probably made it more bearable.
 The ‘out-patient’ visits were always pleasant with nice tea and newspapers to pass the time away in the inevitable wait for the consultant meeting (even in private hospitals/clinics, appointments always seem to be later than published).
 I also had my Lanreotide injections done at home for 3 years which was extremely helpful.

 As you can see from above, my experience with NHS hospitals is very limited.
-However, from 1 Jan this year, I no longer have health insurance and am now a fully fledged member of the NHS club!
+However, from 1 Jan this year (2015), I no longer have health insurance and am now a fully fledged member of the NHS club going forward!

 Should I be worried?
 Not a day goes by without a headline (or several) claiming the NHS is in crisis, bankrupt, almost privatised, doomed…….
 I’m sure you see those headlines too?
 So with some trepidation, I set off for my first Outpatient appointment yesterday at NHS Bournemouth Hospital, incidentally only 7 days after I would have been seen (by the same Consultant) using my health insurance policy if it was still in force.
 I was meeting a Surgeon who was beginning the assessment of a ‘lesion’ in the upper left pole of my thyroid which was recently picked up on Octreotide and CT scans.
 I reported to reception, was dealt with and pointed in the direction of the Consultant rooms.
 I noticed the area had a nice looking Cafe and a large TV showing Sky News (heaven!).
 There was a 20 minute overrun of my designated appointment time but that is less than I normally found in private establishments!
 Expecting just an exploratory chat, I was surprised to have to undergo a Fine Needle Aspiration (FNA) biopsy and am now waiting on the results.
 In addition, he will see me in 3 months and suggested this is nothing to worry about.
 I’m sure he’s right but the biopsy result will still be anticipated.